wp-statistics/wp-statistics/readme.txt

 All these data are recorded in your server, and YES!
 WP Statistics is [GDPR compliant](http://bit.ly/2x0AFgT).

 = ACT BETTER  BY KNOWING WHAT YOUR USERS ARE LOOKING FOR =
-* Visitor Data Records including IP, Referring Site, Browser, Search Engine, OS, and Country
+* Visitor Data Records including IP, Referring Site, Browser, Search Engine, OS, Country and City
 * Stunning Graphs and Visual Statistics
 * Visitor’s Country Recognition
+* Visitor’s City Recognition
 * The number of Visitors coming from each Search Engine
 * The number of Referrals from each Referring Site
 * Top 10 common browsers; Top 10 countries with most visitors; Top 10 most-visited pages; Top 10 referring sites